 Why Viscose Fabric?

-We choose Viscose as our fabric of choice for our boxer briefs.
+We choose Viscose as our fabric of choice for our leisure underwear.
 We used to make our boxers our of cotton but found they stretched too easily and didn't last as long.
 We pride ourselves on our Lifelong Warranty, so we wanted a fabric we knew would last.

 Viscose is a plant-based fiber.
 Meaning it is not a synthetic fiber like polyester, nylon, etc. Our viscose fabric is made from bamboo tree pulp and spun into a thread.
 I would be careful not to go buy anything viscose.
 It can be chemical-filled depending on the chemicals they put on the fabric through the dye process.
 If you know where you are purchasing your clothes and are aware they use low-impact dyes, then you are probably OK.
 Just like any fabric, even cotton can have chemical-filled dyes.